fernandospr/minimal-android-ios-backend-lib/README.md

 ## ios-sample-app
 Contains a sample iOS App that uses the library.

-This app already contains the framework compiled and copied to the project folder so you can safely build the app.
+To build this app you'll need to compile the library locally and copy it to the iOS project folder, as explained above.

 `ViewController.swift` contains the following code that uses the `Example` class from the library: